LEARN-LK/lms/Moodle Virtual Class Room (Webinar) .md

 * They can click on the link or resource to access the VCR Classroom.
   <img src="https://github.com/LEARN-LK/lms/blob/master/img/109-stud-vcr3.png" alt="image" style="max-width: 100%;width: 500px;">

-<h2> Add VRC Repeats Session to Calender   </h2>
+<h2> Add VCR Recurring Session to Calender   </h2>
-when VRC meeting repeat you can add it to the Calender
+when VCR meeting recurring, you can add it to the Calender

 <h3> Step </h3>